 If you want a more in depth survey, you can arrange to have a full structural survey carried out.
 This is the most comprehensive survey available for residential properties.
 Although it doesn’t involve looking under floorboards on behind walls, it will include the surveyors expert opinion of what may be there.
 It will also likely include details on repairs needed and may include potential costs which can be useful to leverage against the lender’s valuation to negotiate on price.

 If you are buying a new build, you could be forgiven for thinking that you wouldn’t need a survey but a New Build Snagging Survey provides independent expertise on things that need fixed by the developers before you move in.

-If you are unsure which report is right for you or need a recommendation of a surveyor, get in touch and we can point you in the right direction.
+If you are unsure which report is right for you or need a recommendation of a surveyor, get in touch with our independent mortgage advisor and we can point you in the right direction.